Skip to main content

 • Specialty training with a human body systems approach

 • Standards are continuously improved and upgraded to match new treatments as they arise.
+Professional Optometric Degree Program accreditation standards took effect January 1, 2025, ensuring the continued educational rigor necessary for optometry’s expanding and essential role in health care.

 • Solid national board certification system, uniform training, and a strong independent accreditation agency and state licensure systems.